nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 of a group to organize people based on a more specific category.

 <div markdown="span" class="alert alert-primary">:bulb: <strong>Tip:</strong>
-You can sort your contacts in Notor by the group that they are in, as well as taking general notes on the group.
-A few ideas on how you can use groups are:
+You can sort your contacts in Notor by the group that they are in, as well as taking general notes on the group. <br>
+A few ideas on how you can use groups are:<br>

 * Group people you tend to talk to together.
-When meeting them, you can sort your Notor by that group, so that you can reference just their contacts
+When meeting them, you can sort your Notor by that group, so that you can reference just their contacts<br>
 * Group mentees with common interests.
-This makes it convenient if you want to reach out to all mentees with a certain shared interest
+This makes it convenient if you want to reach out to all mentees with a certain shared interest<br>
 * Group mentees who you need to achieve certain checkpoints with.
-For example, if in your job as a mentor you must find out from every mentee a certain list of goals, you can put this checklist into Notor as a group note, then reference it as you contact each mentee.
+For example, if in your job as a mentor you must find out from every mentee a certain list of goals, you can put this checklist into Notor as a group note, then reference it as you contact each mentee.<br>

 </div>